hi89malik/SoftwareEngineeringFinalProject/README.md

-Here is the revised `README.md` content formatted as plain text, without emojis or decorative characters:

----

 # Weatherify

 A full-stack application that generates Spotify playlists based on current weather conditions using React (frontend) and Spring Boot (backend).